A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 - Best Thing to do: Visit the Hodag statue, a fearsome creature from Wisconsin folklore

-- Accommodation Options: Enjoy a relaxing stay at the AmericInn by Wyndham, complete with complimentary waffle and egg breakfast.
-If you’re happy to stay just outside of the city, this Hideaway with dock on Velvet Lake is the perfect getaway for a long weekend in Rhinelander.
+- Accommodation Options: Enjoy a relaxing stay at the AmericInn by Wyndham, complete with a complimentary waffle and egg breakfast.
+If you’re happy to stay just outside of the city, this Rustic Log cabin is the perfect getaway for a long weekend in Rhinelander.

 The city of Rhinelander is one of the best places to visit in northern Wisconsin.
 There are enough forests, lakes and trails to keep any hiker occupied for days on end.